 It's tricky to get an actual idea of what food requires which temperature, but power levels can help to take the guesswork out of this and enhance the ease of use to ensure that you can cook or reheat your food and drink sufficiently.
 Typically, these power levels go up in increments of 90 or 100 depending on the model.
 The more power levels a microwave offers, the more control you will have over your cooking.

-Smart features are another aspect than can improve ease of use for for microwaves and microwave ovens, although you will not find them on every product.
+Smart features are another aspect that can improve ease of use for microwaves and microwave ovens, although you will not find them on every product.
 With those that offer them, though, you can connect your microwave to Alexa or other Smart Home products to provide convenience, and even automatically order food, such as popcorn, if you are running low.

 Smart Sensors are another excellent feature and it allows your microwave to cook your food to perfection, especially if you are unsure of what setting to choose.
 These sensors automatically detect how much moisture is present in your food or any moisture created by steam if you are cooking with a lidded container.